top of page

 The adjective 'enamored' has its roots in Old French, specifically the word 'enamour,' which combines 'en,' meaning 'in,' and 'amour,' meaning 'love.'
 This etymology highlights the idea of being deeply and passionately 'in love' with someone or something.
 To be enamored is to experience a profound affection or infatuation, often characterized by intense fascination or captivation.
 Thus, the term 'enamored' traces its origins to the concept of being wholly immersed in the emotion of love or admiration, conveying a sense of enchantment and deep attachment.

-Quiz: Find the meaning of enamored
+Quiz: Find the meaning of the adjective enamored:

 Try Again!